Replisome disassembly: mechanism and importance for cell biology (funded by Wellcome Trust)

 To ensure faultless duplication of the whole genome, DNA replication initiates from thousands of origins of replication.
-An origin fires when the replicative helicase is activated and starts to unwind double stranded DNA creating two DNA replication forks.
-The progressing replication fork moves through the chromatin until it encounters a fork from the neighbouring origin.
-When the forks converge (the termination of replication forks) the replisomes disassemble by an unknown mechanism and topisomerase II resolves the daughter DNA molecules.
-If not resolved properly, the terminating forks are at high risk of stalling and fork reversal, leading to DNA damage and genomic instabilities.
+An origin fires when the replicative helicases are activated and start to unwind double stranded DNA creating two DNA replication forks.
+The progressing replication forks move through the chromatin until they encounter forks from the neighbouring origins.
+When the forks converge the termination of replication forks happen: the helicases pass each other, synthesis of DNA is completed, the replisomes disassemble and topisomerase II resolves the daughter DNA molecules (see model below).

 The role of SUMO in regulation of chromosomal replication